AzureCosmosDB/iot-solution-accelerator/Quickstart.md

     ![The Trip query is selected and the source configuration icon is highlighted.](media/pbi-queries-trips-source.png "Edit Queries")

-3. In the source dialog, update the Cosmos DB **URL** value with your Cosmos DB URI you copied earlier in the lab, then click **OK**.
-If you need to find this value, navigate to your Cosmos DB account in the portal, select Keys in the left-hand menu, then copy the URI value.
+3. In the source dialog, update the Azure Cosmos DB **URL** value with your Azure Cosmos DB URI you copied earlier in the lab, then click **OK**.
+If you need to find this value, navigate to your Azure Cosmos DB account in the portal, select Keys in the left-hand menu, then copy the URI value.

     ![The Trips source dialog is displayed.](media/pbi-queries-trips-source-dialog.png "Trips source dialog")